 Erica Hess is an artist and designer living in Madison, Wisconsin.
-She is currently working towards her M.F.A at the University of Wisconsin - Madison, focusing on printmaking, textiles, and sculpture.
+She received her M.F.A at the University of Wisconsin - Madison, where she focused on printmaking, textiles, and sculpture.
 She is a co-founder of the collective printmaking space, Polka Press.

 Photo by Beth Skogen.